sakharam-course/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Objective

 The main objectives of this task are:
--To understand how to integrate third-party APIs using Python -To fetch real-time weather forecast data from an external source -To process and structure JSON data efficiently
+- To understand how to integrate third-party APIs using Python
+- To fetch real-time weather forecast data from an external source
+- To process and structure JSON data efficiently
--To perform data manipulation using pandas
+- To perform data manipulation using pandas
--To visualize multiple data parameters using charts -To build a simple weather data visualization dashboard
+- To visualize multiple data parameters using charts
+- To build a simple weather data visualization dashboard

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------